-But this engagement highly depends upon the fundamental question: "How fair it is for all the players?"
+But this engagement highly depends upon the fundamental question: “How fair is it for all the players?”
 If a competitive game is biased, genuine players will get disappointed and avoid playing.
 Cheaters try to modify game controls to win competitive matches, which is unfair to many.
 Hence companies take many measures to make the game as fair as possible.
 One such step is to detect the cheaters or hackers and eliminate them from the competition.

 Let’s start without any further delay.

-In October 2021, PUBG permanently banned 2.5 million accounts from Battlegrounds Mobile India (BGMI) and temporarily banned a further 706,319 accounts.
-According to Tencent's ( gaming engine of PUBG) report, 46 percent of banned accounts were caught using auto-aim and x-ray vision hacks, 18 percent were using speed hacks, 20 percent were modifying their area damage and the character model, and 16 percent were banned for some other reason.
+In October 2021, PUBG permanently banned 2.5 million accounts from Battlegrounds Mobile India (BGMI) and temporarily banned 706,319 accounts.
+According to Tencent’s ( gaming engine of PUBG) report, 46 percent of prohibited accounts were caught using auto-aim and x-ray vision hacks, 18 percent were using speed hacks, 20 percent were modifying their area damage and the character model, and 16 percent were banned for some other reason.

 Machine learning is the answer.
 The security team of PUBG constantly monitors tons of data, with over 10 million reports on average daily.
 They identify and remove hackers by scanning for suspect software and modifying game data.
-They try to find impossible events happening during the match, for example, someone taking a shot from a considerable distance and still able to connect and deal damage to the enemy, players killing enemies without moving a single step, and many more.
+They try to find impossible events happening during the match, for example, someone taking a shot from a considerable distance and still being able to connect and deal damage to the enemy, players killing enemies without moving a single step, and many more.

 PUBG also provides an option of reporting players in a match.
 You have to click on the report button, and a new window pops up where you can select the type of misbehavior or manually write a message.
 The team will review your report and provide a notification if the player is banned or not.
 This is not the end PUBG uses many more techniques to provide fair gameplay to its users.
-After this section, we will start building our model by defining our problem statement and classifying our machine learning model on the five bases we have already discussed in this blog.
+After this section, we will start building our model by defining our problem statement and classifying our machine-learning model on the five bases we have discussed in this blog.

 We will use the pubg placement prediction dataset to build our model.
 We need to download the trainV2.csv file in zip format, unzip it and read it using pandas.readcsv().